Momo (1986 film): Author involvement

-This film was a German-Italian co-production in which Michael Ende himself played the role of the passenger in the train (who is told the story by Master Hora and writes it down).
+This film was a German-Italian co-production in which original novel writer Michael Ende himself played the role of the passenger in the train who is told the story by Master Hora (John Huston) and writes it down).
 It appears that Ende, unhappy with how the film based on The Neverending Story did not follow the spirit of the book faithfully enough, requested to be involved more directly in filming Momo.

+Reception

+The film was the third highest-grossing German film in West Germany for the year with admissions of 2,083,890.